-- Use a small pair of curved forceps or tweezers.
-Wear some sort of hand protection such as gloves so you don't spread pathogens from the tick to your hands; use forceps or tweezers to grab the tick at skin level.
+- Wear hand protection such as gloves so you don't spread pathogens from the tick to your hands; use forceps or tweezers to grab the tick at skin level.

-- Using the tweezers, carefully flip the tick over onto its back.
-Grasp the tick firmly with the tweezers as close to the skin as possible.
-Apply gentle pulling until the tick comes free.
+- Grasp the tick firmly with the tweezers as close to the skin as possible without crushing the tick.
+Apply gentle pulling motion upward until the tick comes free.
 Twisting or turning the tick does not make removal easier because the mouthparts are barbed; in fact, such actions may break off the head and mouthparts, thereby increasing the chances for infection.
 The second web citation illustrates the proper removal of a tick.

 - Once the tick is removed, don't crush the tick because it may release pathogens.
 Consider keeping it in a tightly closed jar or taped to a piece of paper.
 Show the tick to the doctor if the person bitten becomes ill after the tick bite.
 Flush any removed ticks not kept for identification down the toilet or sink.

-- After removing the tick, thoroughly cleanse the bite area with soap and water or a mild disinfectant.
-Observe the area for several days for development of a reaction to the bite, such as a rash or signs of infection.
-Apply antibiotic cream to the area.
+- Thoroughly cleanse the bite area with soap and water or a mild disinfectant.
+Observe the area for several days for development of a reaction to the bite (rash or signs of infection).
+Apply antibiotic cream to the area as a precaution.
 Application of an antibiotic to the area may help prevent a local infection but usually does not affect the chance of developing diseases transmitted by the tick.

-- Remember to wash your hands thoroughly after handling any tick or instruments that touched a tick.
+- Wash hands thoroughly after handling any tick or instruments that touched a tick.
 Clean and disinfect any instruments that were used.